ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 {{/docs-demo}}

 ### resize
 Animates the height and width of a sprite.
 The height and width can be length values such as px or cm, or a percentage of the containing block.
 Expects the initial and final state of the sprite.
 This is the default motion used by animated-container.
 Consider using `scale` instead because `scale` uses css transforms and will not trigger reflow.
+See [More on Reflow](https://developers.google.com/web/fundamentals/design-and-ux/animations/animations-and-performance).

 ### scale
 Applies css transforms to animate the initial size of a sprite into the final size.